-d.smith is a reclusive musician, singer/songwriter and misanthrope, best known for his work with Bar/None recording artist Shirk Circus.
-In addition to temporary stints with Inger Lorre and The 65’s as well as releasing several solo efforts, he owns and operates Redrum Sound, a recording studio based in Hawthorne, NJ.
-He is also a founding partner of Rainhouse Multimedia, a production collaborative that provides audio and visual arts for film, television and the interwebs.
+d.smith is a reclusive musician, singer/songwriter and misanthrope, best known for his work with Bar/None recording artist Shirk Circus, in addition to stints with Inger Lorre and The 65’s.

 At Dromedary we recognize the importance of compilations, both as an art form and as a way to get lots of music into your hands at a low price.